scenerystack/community/docs/learn/tutorials/accessible-interaction.md

 This will be much more usable for the user!

-There is one more improvement for the slider.
 Sometimes slider thumbs can be difficult, especially for touch users.
 While the slider should always be large enough by default, we can invisibly increase the area of the slider thumb for touch users.